code-lab-org/nost-tools/docs/source/operators_guide/modules/publisher_consumer_example.rst

 - Try modifying the routing keys to see how message routing changes.
 - Experiment with different exchange types (direct, fanout, headers).
-- Create multiple subscribers with different binding patterns.
+- Create multiple consumers with different binding patterns.
 - Add message persistence for reliability.